Skip to main content

 What is a fruit?

 Fruits are a specific part of a plant that’s formed to help protect and spread the seeds of the plant.
 Not all plants produce fruit.
 Some flowers, for example, form seed heads that help to disperse the seeds.
 Sunflowers and dandelions are good examples of this.
 Not all fruits are edible, either.
-There are plenty of poisonous berries, including yew and holly, which are eaten by birds but are toxic to humans.
+There are plenty of poisonous berries, including yew and holly, which birds can eat but are toxic to humans.

 Fruit forms when the flower of a plant is pollinated.
 This pollination causes the seeds to form, and the flower’s ovum starts becoming a fruit.
 The fruit grows and ripens, and the rest of the flower falls away.
 The fruit can then be eaten by an animal that later spreads the seeds, or it might fall off the plant, roll a little ways away, and then rot and disperse the seeds that way instead.
 Some plants will still produce fruit even if the flower isn’t pollinated, which is how most seedless fruit varieties are grown.